Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Pre-conditions**
 * The game is running
-* The player has started gameplay.
+* The Player has started gameplay.

 ___